grumlimited/geocalc/README.md

 This is useful when, having a reference point, and a large set of other points, you need to figure out which ones are, say, 3000 meters away.

-While this only gives an approximation but is several order of magnitude faster than calculating the distances from each point in the set to the reference point.
+While this only gives an approximation, it is several order of magnitude faster than calculating the distances from each point in the set to the reference point.

       BoundingArea area = EarthCalc.getBoundingArea(kew, 3000);
       Point nw = area.getNorthWest();
       Point se = area.getSouthEast();

-Now, given that rectangle delimited by nw and se, you can determine which points in your set are within these boundaries.
+Now, given that rectangle delimited by 'nw' and 'se', you can determine which points in your set are within these boundaries.

+### Calculate bearing between two points

+    //Kew
+    Coordinate lat = new DegreeCoordinate(51.4843774);
+    Coordinate lng = new DegreeCoordinate(-0.2912044);
+    Point kew = new Point(lat, lng);

+    //Richmond, London
+    lat = new DegreeCoordinate(51.4613418);
+    lng = new DegreeCoordinate(-0.3035466);
+    Point richmond = new Point(lat, lng);

+    double bearing = EarthCalc.getBearing(kew, richmond); //in decimal degrees